What Are The Disadvantages Of Electronic Toys?

 Sleep Disturbance

-Screens, particularly those used before bedtime, can significantly disrupt a child’s sleep patterns.
+Using electronic toys close to bedtime makes it harder for children to wind down.
+The stimulation keeps the brain alert at a time when it should be slowing down.’s sleep patterns.
 The stimulating nature of electronic toys and devices can make it harder for children to unwind and fall asleep.
 The blue light emitted by screens interferes with the production of melatonin, the hormone responsible for regulating sleep.

 Negative Impact on Cognitive Skills